nirbar/PanelSwWixExtension/README.md

   - *AccountSidSearch*: Lookup an account's SID by account name.
   - *JsonJpathSearch*: Read JSON values
   - *DiskSpace*: Calculate available disk space for a target directory
-  - *CertificateHashSearch*: Find a certificate has in local system MY store.
+  - *CertificateHashSearch*: Find a certificate hash in local system MY store.
   - *Evaluate*: Evaluate mathematical expressions and store result in property.
   - *SetPropertyFromPipe*: Allows setting property from a pipe.
   - *SqlSearch*: Execute a SQL query and place result in a property.